When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 Charles Herbert Lightoller – source.

-Titanic Speed on The Night of The SinkingTitanic Maximum SpeedModern Cruise Ship Maximum Speed
+| Titanic Speed on The Night of The Sinking | Titanic Maximum Speed | Modern Cruise Ship Maximum Speed |

-22 Knots (25 MPH)24 Knots (27 MPH)30 Knots (35 MPH)
+| 22 Knots (25 MPH) | 24 Knots (27 MPH) | 30 Knots (35 MPH) |

 Although shipbuilding has changed a lot since the Titanic set sail, modern cruise ships only sail slightly faster than the Titanic.
-The Titanic however did have a different function to the majority of modern cruise ships.

-To learn more about the differences between ocean liners and cruise ships, including why we no longer build ocean liners, check out this post: Cruise Ships vs Ocean Liners – The Truth About How They Compare
+To learn more about the differences between ocean liners and cruise ships, including why we no longer build ocean liners, check out this post:

 Why Did They Think The Titanic Couldn’t Sink?

-When the Titanic set sail in 1912, many people thought that she was unsinkable, due in part to the way that her design featured watertight compartments.
-The ‘unsinkable’ idea was promoted further by newspapers and magazines of the time.
+When the Titanic set sail in 1912, many people thought she was unsinkable, in part because her design featured watertight compartments.

-The Olympic previously had a collision with a war ship and managed to sail to port without too much difficulty.
-This may have reinforced the ‘unsinkable’ idea and meant that the crew onboard the Titanic weren’t worried about the risk of a collision.
+This may have reinforced the ‘unsinkable’ idea and meant that the crew onboard the Titanic wasn’t worried about the risk of a collision.

 Due to overconfidence, there were no safety drills on board the ship before she sank.

-On all modern cruise ships, every guest must complete a safety drill on the first day of their voyage but this didn’t happen on the Titanic, so the passengers didn’t know where to go, or what to do in the case of an emergency.
+The passengers didn’t know where to go or what to do in the case of an emergency.
 More passengers may have been saved if there were proper emergency procedures in place.

 Why Didn’t The Titanic Have Enough Life Boats?

-In 1912 there were no laws stating that a ship had to be equipped with enough lifeboats for every guest.
-Titanic had enough space on the decks to carry enough lifeboats for each guest but the designers of the ship felt as though the lifeboats were unnecessary and were unsightly.
+Titanic had enough space on the decks to carry enough lifeboats for each guest, but the ship’s designers felt that the lifeboats were unnecessary and unsightly.

-Titanic Total CapacityTitanic LifeboatsTitanic Lifeboat CapacityNumber of People Saved in Lifeboats
+| Titanic Total Capacity | Titanic Lifeboats | Titanic Lifeboat Capacity | Number of People Saved in Lifeboats |

-The Titanic had a total capacity of 3320, she had 20 lifeboats onboard which were enough to hold 1178 people.
-In reality only 705 people were actually saved in lifeboats.
+The Titanic had a total capacity of 3320.
+She had 20 lifeboats onboard, which were enough to hold 1178 people.
+In reality, only 705 people were actually saved in lifeboats.

 “The people on the boat never realized that the boat would sink, and not many people took the opportunity of going into the lifeboat.
 They thought it was a greater risk leaving the ship”.